Laguna Beach, CA

 Roger Meyers

 Breakout Track B - Are Contractual Controls Still Worth the Paper They Were Written On?
+(Gallery I)

 For many years, companies have used contract provisions such as liability limits, non-competes, damage caps, and equitable remedies to protect their interests—but those provisions are facing growing legal and regulatory obstacles.
 This breakout, led by Roger Meyers from Michigan member Bush Seyferth, will explore how companies are adapting their contracts in a climate increasingly hostile to contractual controls.